Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and

 Whether Bigfoot evolved from some other massive ape species, or it’s a hominid closely related to humans, it seems, like us, to have an uncanny ability to adapt to a wide range of habitats and climates.

 However, all of these alleged sightings lead to one glaring and inescapable problem: If Bigfoot is everywhere why hasn’t anyone captured one yet?
 Today’s technology makes it easier than ever to snap a picture of the elusive beast, and with the popularity of shows like Finding Bigfoot it seems like just about everybody is out looking.

 As we’ll see, the reason may lie in the very habitat where Bigfoot lives.
 So grab your pith helmet and butterfly net and get ready to go Bigfoot hunting!

 Sasquatch In the Pacific Northwest

 We’ll start our hunt in the Pacific Northwest, which is traditionally thought of as Bigfoot country.
 In this region, he’s often referred to as Sasquatch.
 Sasquatch sightings in this area date back to the times when Native American tribes populated the land, but it wasn’t until the 1950s that the creature came to national prominence due to the appearance of giant footprints around a logging site.

-The prints, it turns out, were probably a hoax intended to scare people aware from the logging equipment when it was left unattended.
+The prints, it turns out, were probably a hoax intended to scare people away from the logging equipment when it was left unattended.
 But in the wake of the discovery more and more tales of the giant forest monster began to surface.

 This region is also where the famous Patterson-Gimlin Film was shot back in 1967.
 This video may be the best Bigfoot evidence ever recorded, and shows a Sasquatch negotiating a creek bed.

 The Pacific Northwest is densely wooded, with huge expanses of unpopulated wilderness.
 In other words, it is exactly the kind of place where a shy creature like Bigfoot would want to live.
 Hundreds of sightings are reported from just this one small area of the country alone, enough to convince any squatcher to keep up the search.